 Since I’ve tried preparing it at home to the best of my abilities (my favourite ‘activity’ - eat a dish prepared by someone else or in a restaurant and try replicating it myself- love it!) it removes the desire of eating it in a restaurant.
 We occasionally still do that, of course.

 It is a divinely delicious aubergine/eggplant dish, a real treat for anyone’s tastebuds.

 I do enjoy a lot preparing my food myself, in the comfort of my own kitchen but most importantly knowing exactly what goes in feels a lot more comforting too.
 I am weird, I know!! ;-))

 My recipe's as close as you can get to the authentic version, but as I said, it's a result of what I've tried to replicate since I've tasted miso aubergines for the first time.
 The recipe suffered many implementations since the first attempt and this is definitely the best of all versions.

 This is the mastered version that I’m now always preparing and very happy to share the secrets with you.
 The only difference could be the miso paste as I don't always buy the same one.
 Some miso paste is better than some others, depending on the brands.

 What is miso paste?

-Miso paste comes in a few varieties, but in this recipe I have used Genmai one which is an organic savoury paste produced by using traditional fermenting methods, made from organic soya beans, brown rice and sea salt.
-It is a salty paste, so adding salt in this recipe is not needed.
+Miso paste comes in a few varieties, but in this recipe, I have used Genmai one which is an organic savoury paste produced by using traditional fermenting methods, made from organic soya beans, brown rice and sea salt.
+It is a salty paste, so adding salt to this recipe is not needed.

 Miso paste is a fabulous source of nutrients and minerals (manganese, zinc, copper), with very high amounts of antioxidants, full of healthy benefits all around.